Darren1225/ImageProcessingFinal/README.md

 # Image Processing Final Project

 This project extracts a variety of features from mango images for classification or analysis.
 It uses OpenCV, NumPy, scikit-image, and pandas to process images and output a CSV file of features.
+The extracted features are then used to train and evaluate a machine learning model for mango classification and grading.

 ## Features